iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 - **Committed use discount** offered if procurement is based on 1 year or 3 year contract. *57% of discount for most of the machine types, 70% for memory optimized*.

+> NOTE: The offers are never combined.
+Hence preemptive VM, can have sustained use discount, or committed use discount.

 ## SSH and RDP

 Creator of the VM has full root privileges to the VM instances.